RussellSpitzer/RussellSpitzer.github.io/_posts/2016-4-18-Catalyst-Debugging.md

 Time taken: 0.56 seconds
 ```

-Well that's odd, no predicates ... no results ... what's going on here?
+Well that's odd, no predicates ... what's going on here?
 Let's use `explain` to see what Spark's plan was for executing this query.

 ```sql